 The goals and objectives for each resident rotation are organized according to these competencies to help residents understand how the competencies fit into their day to day practice and what actions are required to receive successful evaluations at the end of each rotation and during the residency program as a whole.

 Anesthesiology residency training is a graduated process.
 At each stage during the three CA year residents are presented with new and unique challenges.
 These are designed to help residents develop their skills in a graded way and ultimately allow residents to become independent practitioners capable of performing all aspects of anesthesia care.
 Residents are supervised at all times during their training and should always summon assistance if needed.

-In 2014 anesthesiology programs will all transition to the ACGME Next Accreditation System.
-This will have major implications for residency training allowing an individual resident's training to be individualized within a structured program that offers standardization and emphasis on patient safety.
+In 2014 all anesthesiology programs transitioned to the ACGME Next Accreditation System (NAS).
+This new system provides a structured approach to residency training with an emphasis on patient safety.
 Full details are available on the ACGME website.